clojure and why calculating is better than scheming

 Last year I started reading a book called Purely Functional Data Structures.
 It’s a fascinating book and if you’ve ever wondered how Clojure’s persistent data structures work, it’s mandatory reading.

 However, all code samples in the book are written in ML - with Haskell versions in the end of the book.
+This means I got stuck in Chapter 3, where the ML snippets start.

 bouncer validation lib for clojure